 I totally believed this dude would get a neck tattoo and chop a guy’s arm off while taunting him.
 This is excellent casting.
 Seriously, he saved the entire show in my opinion.

-Was the overall plot stupid, with little to no attempts to be convincing or believable?
+Was the overall plot a melodramatic vengeance fantasy, with little to no attempts to be convincing or believable?
 Yes.
+And I love that.
 Was the romance good, at least?
-Eh, not particularly.
-Seemed kinda out of left field to me, if I’m honest.
+Eh, not particularly, but the love story hit home more on the second viewing.
 Should I even watch this series, then?
-Sure.
-I mean, if you’ve seen all the better shows and you’ve got the time… why not?
+Yes.
+Of course.
 It’s not very long, with only 8 episodes, and there’s lots of fighting and cops chasing after gang members and whatnot.
 This show doesn’t have anything to say, really – there’s no message or cultural critiques or unique insights into humanity.
-It’s just a cheesy action show.
-Popcorn, if you will.
-A tasty snack with little to no nutritional value.
-But most people like it anyways, myself included.
+It’s just a fun action show.
+Good cinematography, great acting, very good action sequences, enough twists to entertain you as you unfold the mystery.
+I loved it.